Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Quick Answers for Busy Parents

 Children are not smaller adults.
-Dosing, safety margins, and metabolism differ in ways that affect how supplements are evaluated.
+Dosing, safety margins, and metabolism differ in ways that affect how supplements are used.

-Pediatric guidance prioritizes safety, adequacy, and defined need, rather than potency or performance.
+Pediatric guidance prioritizes safety, adequacy, and context, rather than optimization or performance.

 Adult research and practices do not automatically apply to children and should be interpreted cautiously.